StevenBlack/vocab/README.md

 ### dissemble
-Not the opposite of assemble.
 To give a false or misleading appearance to something.
 To lie.
-Many investigative reporters enjoy asking tough questions to crooked businesspeople and watching them squirm and dissemble.

 ### dissimulate
-A little more subtle than outright lying, it means to pretend that something is other than it is.
-If the attorney general asks, "Did your company dump this toxic waste?" the lying CEO would say, "No." The dissimulating CEO would say, "What waste?"
+To pretend that something is other than it is.

 ### dithyramb
 A wild and emotional outpouring in speech, song or writing.
-Naughty children provoke dithyrambs from their mothers.
-The tragic portions of operas are dithyrambs, too.

 ### Do Something Principle